flare-foundation/governance-proposals/FIP/FIP_11.md

 Another feature of the PCT bands is how the inflationary rewards are distributed between the primary and secondary bands in the FTSO Scaling protocol (Anchor Feeds).
 The current IQR/PCT ratio is set to 70/30, as per [FIP.03](https://proposals.flare.network/FIP/FIP_3.html).
-However, data suggests that this ratio disproportionately benefits certain data providers over slightly less efficient ones, despite the latter still submitting reasonable prices that allow them to earn secondary rewards.
+However, data suggests that this ratio overemphasizes precise proximity to the median value, potentially overlooking valuable, slightly off-median submissions.
+This ultimately leads to disproportionate benefits for certain data providers.
 As such, we propose:

 * **Anchor feeds rewards**: Increase reward allocation for the PCT band to an initial IQR/PCT ratio of 40/60, with further increases to the PCT band allocation planned, pending additional Management Group voting as data from this initial adjustment is evaluated.